sramteke171/python-oop/readme.md

 * Create a base **BankAccount** class
   * Bank accounts keep track of their current `balance`
   * Bank accounts have a `deposit` method
-  * Bank accounts have a `withdraw` method
+     > returns the balance of the account after adding
-  * the `deposit` method returns the balance of the account after adding the deposited amount.
+  * Bank accounts have a `withdraw` method the deposited amount.
-  * the `withdraw` method returns the amount of money that was successfully withdrawn.
+     > returns the amount of money that was successfully withdrawn.
   * Bank accounts return `False` if someone tries to deposit or withdraw a negative amount.
   * Bank accounts are created with a default interest rate of 2%